KwtsPls/ToposKG/toposkg_lib/README.md

 pip install toposkg[fc]
 ```

-You must also install this custom version of RDF-lib before using toposkg-lib.
+We recommend that you install this custom version of RDF-lib before using toposkg-lib.

 ```sh
 pip install git+https://github.com/SKefalidis/rdflib-speed@main
 ```

+Otherwise you can use the original rdflib.

 ### Simple example